- interpret the Animal Research Act 1985 (NSW)

 One of the roles of the SACEC is to monitor the use of animals in schools to ensure compliance with the relevant legislation.
 The SACEC does this by routine visits to schools.
 Approximately 16 schools throughout NSW are visited each year.
 Generally three SACEC members are involved in each visit.
 For more information visit the school visits page.

 SACEC Annual Report

 The Australian code of practice for the care and use of animals for scientific purposes requires every animal ethics to committee to prepare an annual report for the governing body of the institution(s) for which it acts.
-The SACEC reports to the NSW Department of Education and Communities, the Catholic Education Commission and the Association of Independent Schools of NSW each year.
+The SACEC reports to the NSW Department of Education, Catholic Schools NSW and the Association of Independent Schools of NSW each year.